 A traditional educational model typically divides the process of acquiring knowledge into particular categories.
 There is a clear distinction drawn, for instance, between notions of what is ‘academic’ and what is not, between things that happen in the classroom – the ‘curricular’ and the clubs and activities that take place outside – the ‘co-curricular’, and between cognitive or intellectual qualities and personal, emotional or ‘affective’ ones.

-Our Institute of Teaching and Learning comprises five strands, some of which look internally at our own practice, others are more outwardly facing and seek to broaden students' horizons, as well as position the school as a centre of educational research and development in an international context.
+Our Institute of Teaching and Learning comprises four strands, some of which look internally at our own practice, others are more outwardly facing and seek to broaden students' horizons, as well as position the school as a centre of educational research and development in an international context.
 The different areas of focus include:

 1. Curriculum Continuum

 The school spans seven years and there are administrative divisions between Lower, Middle and Upper schools; however, as far as the academic programme goes, learning should be fluid and continuous.

 Curriculum Continuum is all about an integrated approach to the curriculum which gets away from differences between year-groups by focussing instead on shared aims, skills and objectives; ideally there should be shared DNA between the first lesson you have as a pupil at Sevenoaks and the last.